yeasy/learning_pickleball/en/05_serve.md

 Since pickleballs have a smooth surface, the serve should primarily focus on striking the ball while incorporating a moderate amount of spin.
 Players should at least master topspin serves and flat (non-spinning) serves.

+> **On the backspin serve**: at a high level, backspin on the serve usually costs more than it gains — brushing the ball sacrifices both pace and depth, while the opponent can read the spin from your swing path and use it to drive a deep return.
+Zane Navratil, the pro most identified with serve research, states in [his own bylined article](https://www.thedinkpickleball.com/why-dont-pros-use-the-drop-serve/) that backspin on the serve is not an asset.
+It is worth understanding, but it does not belong on a practice list.

 The key to serving effectively is consistency to avoid errors.
 The next priority is to aim for deep placement to make it difficult for the opponent to return.
 Finally, incorporating power and spin—mainly topspin and sidespin—can further improve the effectiveness of the serve.

 ## 5.3 Return the Ball